sisoe24/nukeserversocket/README.md

 ## 1.8.
 Known Issues

+- Nuke 14 does not ship QWebSocket modules so the WebSocket connection not enabled.
 - Creating a modal window with the Nuke internal code execution engine will cause Nuke to freeze.
 A workaround is to switch to the Script Editor engine.
 - Settings window doesn't display the tooltip text.
 - Changing workspace with an active open connection makes Nuke load a new plugin instance with the default UI state.
 So it would look as if the previous connection has been closed, whereas in reality is still open and listening.
 To force close all of the listening connections, you can: